rstudio/education.rstudio.com/content/teach/tools/index.md

 title: "Tools for teaching"
 subtitle: "How to set up effective learning environments for teaching R and data science."
 description: >
-    _**How to set up effective learning environments for teaching R and data science.**_ Design an infrastructure and choose packages that can set you and your learners on the happy path.
+    _**How to set up effective learning environments for teaching R and data science.**_ Design a computing infrastructure and choose packages that can set you and your learners on the happy path.
 weight: 3
 ---

+Whether you are teaching for the first time or you are a seasoned educator, you know that finding the right tools can make or break any learning experience.
+As professional data science educators, we offer some opinionated advice about how to choose your computing infrastructure, and which packages are worth your time for adding value to your teaching.

 # Computing infrastructure